eksheen/DnD/LMoP/Forge of Spells.md

 # Forge of Spells

-> ## The forge:
+> ## The Entity in the Forge:
-> A forge containing an ancient entity.
-It has gone by names (Hephaestus, Vulcan, Kothar, Ptah, Sethians, Svarog, Ogun, Kagutscuhi, Wayland  > and more).
-When asked the ancient entity says its favorite name is Hephaestus.
+> It has gone by names (Hephaestus, Vulcan, Kothar, Ptah, Sethians, Svarog, Ogun, Kagutscuhi, Wayland, and more).
+When asked, the ancient
->
->
->
->
+> entity says its favorite name is Hephaestus.